Reiningecho90/Reiningecho90/README.md

 - Currently learning Lua, Discord.py
 - I have school currently so activity is low for a while.
 - Getting ready for a new project that will be documented here.
+- New project is going to go live on Saturday 9/25.
+A new repo will open alongside it.

 I'll be opening and closing some repos as I move onto different projects in the coding space, some of these projects are already open like my game and some are coming soon.
 <!---